 It's been a long journey to get back on a competitive pitch for Natalie, and her waiting isn't quite over yet.
 She played in two matches with Rushmoor this year before having her own GRS and will miss the rest of the 2016-17 season.
-She hopes to recover enough to begin proper training with her club again in August.
+She hopes to be recovered enough to begin proper training with her club again after the summer break in August.

 Washington's transition and playing career gives us a snapshot into what trans female athletes undergo just to pursue the games they love.
 Between the drastically changing body and the bureaucratic nightmare, the obstacles are enough to drive a lot of athletes away; only the most persistent are likely to try to make it work.

 "It has been thirteen years since the IOC first let trans athletes compete," Harper says.
 "Trans women have not taken over women's sport, and are still, in fact, grossly under-represented in sport.
 I met with officials representing international women's rugby in 2016.
 At that time, six out of 500,000 registered worldwide women's rugby players were trans.
 Statistically, there should be two or three thousand.
 Trans women will not be taking over any time soon!"

 Want to read more stories like this from VICE Sports?
 Subscribe to our daily newsletter.